TexasInstruments/dri3wsegl/README.md

 ## SGX Driver

+The assumption is that you are already familiar with the SGX driver, and preferrably have it running on your system.
+These notes are not a full guide on SGX drivers, nor is this project about the SGX driver.

+To use the SGX driver you need a kernel that's compatible with the SGX driver and the additional DT and hwmod changes for SGX.
+I have been using TI's v4.14 based kernel:

+git://git.ti.com/ti-linux-kernel/ti-linux-kernel.git ti2018.04-rc3-int

 ### SGX Userspace Libraries (UM)

 SGX userspace libraries are distributed as binary only.
 You can get the latest from: